 - 8. Fit the battery casing. - 9.
-Connect the hoses and electric connectors to the windscreen washer fluid reservoir. - Attach the main electric centre to the battery casing.
+Connect the hoses and electric connectors to the windscreen washer fluid reservoir. - 10.
+Attach the main electric centre to the battery casing.
 Tighten the 4 fastening screws. - 11.
 Attach the engine electric centre to the battery casing. - 12.
-Close the battery casing.
+Close the battery casing. - 13.
+Remove the latch of the air intake pipe.